syncfusion-content/blazor-docs/blazor/chart/tool-tip.md

 ### Cartesian Chart

-For cartesian type charts like line, column area, etc., you can access series.name, point.x and point.y values in **Format** property.
+For Cartesian type charts like line, column area, etc., you can access series.name, point.x and point.y values in **Format** property.
 For example, the format **$series.name $point.x** displays series name and point x-value in the tooltip.

 ```cshtml